Are you planning a budget trip on the continent and want to know how much will backpacking Europe cost? Look no further.

 Train travel is a great option throughout most of Europe as trains are frequent, comfortable, and relatively reliable.

-Prices for inter-city or international train travel can vary depending on which country you are in and the distance you are travelling, but it’s safe to say that you can expect a longer, international journey to cost somewhere between €20 – 30 and a shorter, domestic journey to cost about €10 – 15.
+Prices for inter-city or international train travel can vary depending on which country you are in and the distance you are travelling, but it’s safe to say that you can expect a longer, international journey to cost somewhere around €20-50 (depending on the distance and the country you’re travelling in) and a shorter, domestic journey to cost about €10-20.

 If you’re on a tight budget, booking train journeys in advance can save money while obviously sacrificing flexibility.
 We suggest using Omio to check prices.

 Alternatively, if you’re planning on using the train extensively over a short period of time, a Eurail or Interrail pass can be incredibly good value.
 If you’re living outside of Europe, you can click here to browse Eurail passes.
-Or alternatively, if you’re based in Europe, click here to browse Interrail passes.
+Alternatively, if you’re based in Europe, click here to browse Interrail passes.

 Buses are also widely available throughout Europe and are often slightly cheaper (around 10%) than the train, though journey times can take a bit longer and they tend to be less comfortable.
+However, they can be more budget-friendly.

 In many European countries, you can find inter-city bus schedules on Omio or using Flixbus.

-Food Costs for Backpacking Europe
+Food Costs

-You need to eat while backpacking through Europe and, unfortunately, food costs money.
-But how much?
-Well, like everything else, food prices in Europe can vary and it depends on your habits and wants.
+Like everything else, food prices in Europe can vary and it depends on your habits and wants.

 If you want to really pinch pennies and make your hard-earned cash last as long as possible, then I would recommend a) staying in a hostel that provides breakfast, b) eating street food for lunch or making your own, and c) cooking dinner for yourself.
-If you follow this meal plan, you need only budget about €10 per day for food.
+If you follow this meal plan, you need only budget about €10-15 per day for food.

-If you’re backpacking long term or are just on a strict budget, I would wholeheartedly recommend doing this for the majority of the days of your trip.
+If you’re backpacking long-term or are just on a strict budget, I would wholeheartedly recommend doing this for the majority of the days of your trip.
 However, there are times when you want to go out for dinner or eat at a nicer restaurant.

-It’s hard to put a price on how much a meal in a restaurant will cost when backpacking in Europe, as prices can really vary between cities.
 However, if you want to budget for the occasional splurge, I would say to allot about €10-20 per day for meals on average.
 This gives you room to splash out at a mid-range restaurant from time to time and you can make up for it by cooking pasta some nights.

-Activity Costs for Backpacking Europe
+Activity Costs

 While there is generally very little pressure to tip after the tour is over, this is how the guides make a living so it would be a pretty poor move not to throw at least a couple of Euro in at the end.
 Generally, we tend to tip €10-15 depending on how good we thought the tour was and the average prices in the city.